On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: The Smagorinski model of turbulence

-where we used, for instance, the estimates in \cite[Theorem 5.3.3]{CiarletBook}, see also \cite[Lemma 4.4]{MR1230384}, for the lower bound, and \cite[Lemma 2.1]{MR1192966} with $\delta = 0$ for the upper bound.
-Let us denote the last term by $\wp$ and examine it in more detail.
+\EO{Let us examine $\wp$} in more detail.
 Using that $\bu$ and $\bu_h$ minimize $\calJ$ over $\bX_q(\omega)$ and $\bX_h$, respectively, we obtain that their $\bW^{1,q}(\omega,\Omega)$ norms are uniformly bounded with bounds that only depend on the problem data.
-Thus, H\"older inequality implies that
+Thus, H\"older's inequality implies that

-Choosing $\gamma$ sufficiently small we can absorb the first term of this estimate for $\wp$ on the left hand side of \eqref{eq:almostthere}.
-The fact that $q>2$ and $\omega \in A_{q/2}$ allows us to invoke the stability of the Stokes projection which in turn, via \cite[Corollary 4.2]{DOS:19}, implies its best approximation properties.
-This yields the claimed estimate. \end{proof}
+Choosing $\gamma$ sufficiently small we can absorb the first term of this estimate for $\wp$ on the left hand side of \eqref{eq:almostthere}. \EO{This concludes the proof.} \end{proof}